remia/OpenColorIO/src/OpenColorIO/ACES2.md

 On GPU use of chroma curve generally speed up execution by 10% On CPU, with the naive implementation, it's reversed and 10% slower, didn't investigate thoroughly why but probably the additional arithmetic operations vs the lookup

+An ongoing performance question is why UBO are 10x slower than SSBO on Linux.
+It could be related to the access pattern from the shader that is not cache friendly?
+In theory, UBO is supposed to be always as fast, likely faster, than SSBO.